axelhzf/talk-react-at-treexor/slides.md

 ### Promise > $q

-You can use a Promise polyfill or the high performant [Bluebird](https://github.com/petkaantonov/bluebird).
+You can use a native Promises or a polyfill [Bluebird](https://github.com/petkaantonov/bluebird).

 ```js
 import Promise from "bluebird";